jamie6king/github_status_setter/README.md

 This simple NodeJS application will update your Github status with a randomly-selected one based on a theme.

 ## Status Groups
-There are currently 0 status groups.
-This program does not work because I can't think of any lol.
+There are currently 1 status group:

+- `pride` - a bunch of statuses based on pride :rainbow_flag:.

 ## Running
 To run this program *(e.g, on a server)*, you can clone the repo, add the [environmental variables](#environmental-variables) to a `.env` file, and run the following commands: